chathugaj/budget-me/README.md

 ## Deployment

 Application is deployed and available in Heroku.

+- Fork or clone this repository
+- Create a new Heroku App

 Add the two buildpacks below from the Settings tab in the listed order;